|

 LOREN:

-Latin form of English Lauren,
+Variant spelling of English unisex Lauren,

 meaning "of Laurentum."